creeder23/auto-docs/AOP_ENVI_HDR.md

-# taskname
+# AOP_ENVI_HDR

 ### Description
+Add an ENVI header file with the images wavelength data.

-This task can be run with Python using [gbdxtools](https://github.com/DigitalGlobe/gbdxtools) or through the [GBDX Web Application](https://gbdx.geobigdata.io/materials/).
+This task can be run with Python using [gbdxtools](https://github.com/DigitalGlobe/gbdxtools) or through the [GBDX Web Application](https://gbdx.geobigdata.io/materials/)

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!